RhinoRhys/radarr-collections/README.md

 This downloads information directly from the Movie's TMDB page and Collections are strictly limited to sequels.
 For example, with [Dark Knight (2008)](https://www.themoviedb.org/movie/155-the-dark-knight) in my database, this will look at the attached [collection information](https://www.themoviedb.org/collection/263-the-dark-knight-collection?language=en-US), check the Radarr database for [Batman Begins (2005)](https://www.themoviedb.org/movie/272?language=en-US) and [The Dark Knight Rises (2012)](https://www.themoviedb.org/movie/49026?language=en-US) and can either automatically add any missing into the database or save as a list for manual browsing.
 If you already have two or more of the movies in a collection, it will only check the collection once and skip the other movies.

-People can also be monitored to automatically find missing Movies from their Acting, Writng, Directing and Production credits as listed on their [TMDB page](https://www.themoviedb.org/person/138-quentin-tarantino?language=en-US).
+People can also be monitored to automatically find missing Movies from their Acting, Writng, Directing and / or Production credits as listed on their [TMDB page](https://www.themoviedb.org/person/138-quentin-tarantino?language=en-US).

 ## Optional Features: <br>
 - Automatically added into Radarr _or_ save results to text file, <br>